couleur-tweak-tips/CTT/docs/video/ffmpeg/index.md

 icon: custom/ffmpeg
 ---

-# :custom-ffmpeg: FFmpeg & LibAV: an introduction
+# <!--:custom-ffmpeg:--> FFmpeg & LibAV: an introduction

 FFmpeg is most known for being a tool for handling multimedia (notably <u>A</u>udio & <u>V</u>ideo).
 It's a swiss army knife when used in scripts.